willhunt914/robot-arm/README.md

 ![eng pic2](https://user-images.githubusercontent.com/112961434/227220598-65dfcce3-c781-40ae-aae1-faba7a894844.PNG)

-this picture shows where the crucial servos were and how they were held
+This picture shows where the crucial servos were and how they were held

 ![eng pic1](https://user-images.githubusercontent.com/112961434/227220630-3b72993f-f43c-4720-bd10-081a5fd84e2f.PNG)

-showcases the rotational top
+Showcases the rotational top
 (these pieces took up most of the time to make)

 ![potbox](https://user-images.githubusercontent.com/71402974/227958262-530b202b-4562-46d9-b482-a1db8d583f7c.png)